Beshoooo/E-Commerce-App/README.md

 Features on my website:
 ----------------------------
 * Register/login page
-## Reset password
+* Reset password
--Add products to the cart
+* Add products to the cart
--Delete from the cart
+* Delete from the cart
--Add products to the wishlist
+* Add products to the wishlist
--Delete products from the wishlist
+* Delete products from the wishlist
--checkout process
+* checkout process
--Fully responsive website
+* Fully responsive website

 Authentication: Fully validated forms for registering, login, and Resetting password features